angelsk/angelsk.github.io/README.md

 ## #ExtraLife 2020

-<iframe src="https://www.extra-life.org/index.cfm?fuseaction=widgets.300x250thermo&participantID=449843" width="302" height="252" frameborder="0" scrolling="no" style="float: right; margin-left: 20px;"><a href="https://www.extra-life.org/index.cfm?fuseaction=donorDrive.participant&participantID=449843">Make a Donation!</a></iframe>

-This is the third year I'm doing **Extra Life** - and I've pledged to play games and raise funds for kids for the international program of a children's hospital in Toronto.
+This is the <a href="https://www.extra-life.org/participant/angelsk">third year I'm doing **Extra Life**</a> - and I've pledged to play games and raise funds for kids for the international program of a children's hospital in Toronto.

-Tune in at TBD (UK time) on **Saturday November 6th 2021** to see me playing games for 24 hours solid for charity.
+Tune in at 10pm (UK time) on **Friday November 5th 2021** to see me playing games for 24 hours solid for charity.

-I have an approximate schedule for the day: TBD
+I have an approximate schedule for the day, which you can see on my <a href="https://www.extra-life.org/participant/angelsk">donation page</a>.

 Feel free to make a game suggestion when you donate.